-Despite these advances, existing biophysical simulation approaches~\cite{vulovic2013image, rullgaard2011simulation} still face two major limitations.
-First, they offer limited support for modeling structural diversity and spatial variability, essential for generating datasets tailored to specific biological contexts~\cite{zhong2021cryodrgn, zeng2023cryoformer}.
-Second, they typically assume additive Gaussian noise, whereas real cryo-EM data contain a mixture of detector noise, electron scattering artifacts, radiation damage, and heterogeneous background signals~\cite{li2022noise, parkhurst2024computational}.
-To mitigate this gap, CryoGEM~\cite{zhang2024cryogem} introduces a physics-informed generative framework that better models noise distributions.
-Nevertheless, its GAN-based formulation lacks bidirectional constraints~\cite{zhu2017unpaired}, making it prone to structure distortion and incapable of controllable noise synthesis.
+Despite these advances, existing biophysical simulation approaches~\citep{vulovic2013image, rullgaard2011simulation} still face two major limitations.
+First, they offer limited support for modeling structural diversity and spatial variability, essential for generating datasets tailored to specific biological contexts~\citep{zhong2021cryodrgn, zeng2023cryoformer}.
+Second, they typically assume additive Gaussian noise, whereas real cryo-EM data contain a mixture of detector noise, electron scattering artifacts, radiation damage, and heterogeneous background signals~\citep{li2022noise, parkhurst2024computational}.
+To mitigate this gap, CryoGEM~\citep{zhang2024cryogem} introduces a physics-informed generative framework that better models noise distributions.
+Nevertheless, its GAN-based formulation lacks bidirectional constraints~\citep{zhu2017unpaired}, making it prone to structure distortion and incapable of controllable noise synthesis.

 To address these limitations, we propose \textbf{CryoCCD}, \textbf{\underline{C}}onditional \textbf{\underline{C}}ycle-consistent \textbf{\underline{D}}iffusion with Biophysical Modeling for \textbf{\underline{Cryo}}-EM Synthesis.
-We employ a modular biophysical engine for multi-scale cryo-EM synthesis, embedding structurally diverse components within authentic cellular contexts and modeling imaging physics to generate micrographs that faithfully capture compositional heterogeneity.
+We employ a modular biophysical engine for multi-scale cryo-EM synthesis, using structurally diverse particles from the PDB and AlphaFold3 \citep{10.1093/nar/gky949,abramson2024accurate} to simulate virtual cellular specimens and modeling imaging physics to generate micrographs that faithfully capture heterogeneity.
 For realistic noise simulation, CryoCCD is the first to apply diffusion models to cryo-EM data synthesis.
-Compared to GAN-based methods~\cite{zhang2024cryogem,harar2025faket}, which are prone to mode collapse, conditional diffusion models provide more stable generation.
+Compared to GAN-based methods~\citep{zhang2024cryogem,harar2025faket}, which are prone to mode collapse, conditional diffusion models provide more stable generation.
 To preserve structural fidelity, we introduce a cycle-consistent approach that aligns positional information during domain translation.
 Furthermore, mask-guided contrastive learning enhances the representation of fine-grained features such as edges, textures, and spatial noise patterns.

-We validate CryoCCD through extensive visualizations and quantitative experiments across multiple structural classes and downstream tasks, demonstrating substantial gains in realism, controllability, and task-specific performance.
-Our experiments demonstrate a significant average increase in particle picking accuracy (AUPRC) and enhanced reconstruction resolutions.